tanmaygoyal258/CS6890-Fraud_Analytics/Assignment1/README.md

     from math import gcd
     ```

     b.
 Look for the file `gensim/models/ldamodel.py`.
-Under the except block after the imports, change the following line:
+Under the except block after the imports, make the following change:
     ```
+    # from scipy.misc import logsumexp
     from scipy.special import logsumexp
     ```

     c.
 Look for the file `gensim/corpora/dictionary.py`.
-Change the import line `from collections import Mapping, defaultdict` to the following:
+Change the import line as:
     ```
+    # from collections import Mapping, defaultdict
     from collections import defaultdict
     from collections.abc import Mapping
     ```

     d.
 Look for the file `gensim/models/word2vec.py`.
-Under the method ` _raw_word_count()`, change the return line to:
+Under the method ` _raw_word_count()`, change the return line as:
     ```
+    # return sum(len(sentence) for sentence in job)
     return sum(len(list(sentence)) for sentence in job)
     ```